Individuals with out-of-state licenses who wish to obtain a Montana driver license must:

 You must notify the MVD’s Driver Services Bureau within 10 days of any change of address.
 This is required by law because the licensing authority may wish to contact you regarding your driver license at any time.
 If they are unable to contact you, you could lose your driving privilege because you were not aware of orders or requirements that affect your privilege to drive.

-- To update the address on file with the MVD, complete and mail in form 34-0300 Change of Driver License Address (Electronic Record).
+- To update the address on file with the MVD, complete and mail in Change of Driver License Address (Electronic Record) (form 34-0300).
 There is no fee for updating your electronic record.
-This form is available on the MVD forms website, from most county treasurers, a Montana Highway Patrol trooper, or any driver license exam station.
+This form is available from most county treasurers, a Montana Highway Patrol trooper, or any driver license station.

 - If you want your new address on your photo driver license, you must:

-1. Go to a Montana driver license exam station for a replacement driver license.
+1. Go to a Montana driver license station for a replacement driver license.

-2. Pay the $10 replacement driver license fee at the driver license exam station.
+2. Pay the $10.30 replacement driver license fee at the driver license station.
+Pre-paid receipts will have a nominal fee variation when paid at a county treasurer’s office.

 Changing Your Name on Your Driver License or ID Card